 After controlling for age, weight, and other factors, the authors of this study found that joint pain was no more, or less, common in any part of the country, whether typically warm or cold.

-In three hundred words it is very difficult to examine in enough detail all research relating to weather and joint pain, but in summary it seems that any effect of the weather is small, if present at all.
+This is an incredibly complex issue, and there is an almost overwhelming quantity of contradictory research, but in summary it seems that any effect of the weather is small, if present at all.